Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 ### Overview

-We aim at leveraging the current Substrate Frame Recovery Pallet to introduce both an original NFC Recovery based on day-to-day NFC devices (payment/access/transportation cards, smartwatches, NFC tags, etc..) and a recovery File based on a one-time visual cryptographic code.
+We aim at leveraging the current Substrate Frame Recovery Pallet to introduce both an original NFC Recovery based on day-to-day NFC devices (payment/access/transportation cards, earpods, smartwatches, NFC tags, etc..) and a recovery File based on a one-time visual cryptographic code.
 Multiple recovery options (devices/files/social recovery) can be combined during the recovery setup.

 ### Project Details